dart-lang/language/working/0546-patterns/exhaustiveness.md

 ### Subtraction

 OK, that's enough preliminaries.
 Here's the algorithm.
-To subtract two extract spaces `L - R`:
+To subtract two object spaces `L - R`:

 1. If `L`'s type is sealed and `R`'s type is in its sealed subtype hierarchy, then expand `L` to the union of subtypes and start the whole subtraction